Learning Informative Health Indicators Through Unsupervised Contrastive Learning

 \textbf{Crack Defect Detection:} The results for the cracks are shown in the lower half of \tabref{tab:time}.
-The \textit{dynCoeff} detected 1 out of 53 crack defects and it was detected late, shortly before the next workshop visit ($dr$ close to value 1).
-HELM detected most of the crack defects (42 of the 53 wheels), most of which were detected in the orange zone, i.e.\ exactly when the fault manifested in the data.
-The contrastive model detected 40 crack defects in total, most of which were detected late (17 wheels).
+The \textit{dynCoeff} detect{s one} out of 53 crack defects and it {is} detected late, shortly before the next workshop visit ($dr$ close to value 1).
+HELM detect{s} 42 of the 53 crack defects, most of which were detected in the orange zone, i.e.\ exactly when the fault manifested in the data.
+The {C}ontrastive model detected 40 crack defects in total, most of which were detected late (17 wheels).